 Chloe’s key interests are skills, employment and youth engagement.
-She advises the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
+She has advised the Prime Minister and the Conservative Party on youth engagement – until recently, she served on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
 She has chaired the All Party Parliamentary Group for Youth Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
-She plays a key role in the All Party Parliamentary Group for Democratic Participation.
+She has played a key role in the All Party Parliamentary Group for Democratic Participation.

 Chloe also takes a keen interest in transport, having been elected to the Commons Transport Select Committee.
 She has chaired the All Party Parliamentary Group for Air Ambulances, and served as Chair of Trustees of the Air Ambulance Association (Charity).
 She co-chaired the Great Eastern Mainline Rail Taskforce (2013-2017), which has now secured £1bn of investment for East Anglia.
 She’s particularly proud that this work has brought about the new trains which constituents and regional passengers will enjoy – which in turn will bring thousands of jobs to Norwich.

 Chloe has worked internationally too, representing Britain through the Inter-Parliamentary Union and training overseas sister parties in Africa and Eastern Europe through the Westminster Foundation for Democracy.
 With the UN and other agencies, she has assisted new MPs in Burma in developing their Parliament.